 30. As a Linux Admin, how to check CPU stats and memory stats?

 By using the vmstat and free commands, you can display the virtual and physical memory stats, correspondingly.
-Through sar command, you can see the CPU usage and other statistics.
+Through the sar command, you can see the CPU usage and other statistics.

 POP3 is essentially used for mail-to-mail programs downloading.
 Thus, for the prohibited emails’ downloading on the shell, the account is assigned to /bin/nologin shell or the /bin/false shell.
-These shells are quite similar as they perform similar functions the similar work of rejecting shell’s user login.
+These shells are quite similar as they perform similar functions the similar work of rejecting the shell’s user login.

 32. In Linux, how permissions are granted?